-I wish to congratulate Brother Vernon E. Cheney and his comment I wish to congratulate biother to re-dedicate this him for the dedication of this highway on February 9,1952 at the biother developed to re-dedicate this him calif., and for the plans developed to re-dedicate this high Calif., and for the plans developed to the activity may have the taneously in each State through which the highway passes.
-All the taneously in each state through which the highway passes are taneously in each state through which taneously in each state taneously in each continuous efforts to induce "map companies" to make maps with "Grand Army of the Republic Highway No. 6."
+I wish to congratulate Brother Vernon E. Cheney and his compared this highway on February 9 1952 of the compared to the compar I wish to congratulate Blowley on February 9,1952 at tee for the dedication of this highway on February 9,1952 at the formula of the february 9 and 10 a Calif., and for the plans developed to re-dedicate this high Calif., and for the plans developed to to the highway passes taneously in each State through which the highway passes. continuous efforts to induce "map companies" to make maps with continuous efforts to induce map companies of maps with "Grand Army of the Republic Highway No. 6."
 Also for his plan to have a commemorative G. A. R. Highway Stamp issued in 1953